TiendaNube/api-docs/resources/order.md

 The advantage of using `Metafields` is that a certain app could generate the invoice and another app can read it.
-Let's take a real Brazilian example: an ERP can generate the *nota fiscal* (NFe) and a Shipping Carrier can use that NFe tu fulfill a shipment.
+Let's take a real Brazilian example: an ERP can generate the *nota fiscal* (NFe) and a Shipping Carrier can use that NFe to fulfill a shipment.

 #### Create an invoice